H-yz2022/AlgorithmsPrepare/COMPSCI 224 Advanced Algorithms/Note1-2.md

 - Claim: If we see where sk(e) fits amongst the sk(xi) that is the same as where q fits amongst the X_i
 - pf Exercise: To find y, compute MSB(x_i  ^q) and MSB(x_i+1  ^q)<br> and take the more sig. bit b/w the two<br>

-Problem: How do we from sketch
+Problem: How do we from sketches?
+- we will compress down to $O(r^(4))$ bits
+- the important bit will be represented, <br>
+w/ some known amount O-soacing w b/w them